misiektoja/lol_monitor/docs/configuration.md

 3. The dotenv file
 4. The configuration file or the source

 An exported variable applies on its own, with no dotenv file present.
-The startup summary reports which source each secret came from, by name and never by value:
+The startup summary reports which source each secret came from, by name and never by value, one row per source.
+Run with `--verbose` to see them:

 ```
+* Secrets from dotenv:          SMTP_PASSWORD
-* Secrets in effect:		RIOT_API_KEY (environment); SMTP_PASSWORD (dotenv file)
+* Secrets from environment:     RIOT_API_KEY
+* Secrets from config file:     None
+* Secrets from command line:    None
 ```

 ## Check Intervals